 Meaning and History

 The institute was initially based in the home of the first president of Yale University, Abraham Pierson, who lived in Killingworth (now Clinton).
 Then, the educational institution was moved to Saybrook and later to Wethersfield.
-In 1716, this educational institution appeared in New Haven, Connecticut State.
+In 1716, this educational institution appeared in New Haven, Connecticut.

 The Yale University crest comprises three key components of immense importance to the institution.
 The open book is not only a symbol of enlightenment.
 Some researchers see in her an image associated with theology and church clergy who founded the university.
 They assume it is a Bible open to a page with an important message to posterity.
 The inscription is in Hebrew.

 The background of the white and yellow book is a dark blue shield of the correct shape: an even top and a narrowed bottom.
 Along the edge, it is outlined with a black stripe that runs along the contour.
-Below is a tape with bifurcated ends and a dictum in Latin, “Lux et Veritas.”
+Below is a tape with bifurcated ends and a Latin dictum, “Lux et Veritas.”
 This is the motto of the university.
 Some strings were used to seal paper editions on both sides of the book.

-The modern emblem of Yale University contains part of its name—the first word.
-It is made with classic printed characters—straight lines and miniature serifs.
+The modern emblem of Yale University contains part of its name, the first word.
+It has classic printed characters, straight lines, and miniature serifs.
 But “A” is different from the usual version.
 Its central part is not completely round but slightly cut diagonally.
 “E” has an overly large bottom and a disproportionately small top.
 The inscription is made in the form of a combination of one uppercase and three lowercase letters.

 Font and Colors